matthewnblanchard/humidity-control/README.md

-The project also contains a user program, designed for Linux CLI use, which will locate and communicate with the ESP-12S modules, for debugging/logging purposes as well as control purposes.
+The project also contains a user program, designed for Linux CLI use, which will locate and communicate with the ESP-12S modules, for debugging/logging purposes as well as control purposes..